accelazh/accelazh.github.io/_posts/2016-06-29-A-Summary-of-Cloud-Scheduling.md

       * Examples: [Google Heracles](http://csl.stanford.edu/~christos/publications/2015.heracles.isca.pdf)

 The ideal is they co-work together as the complete cloud scheduling solution.
 In real world usually the later two are missing.
+More, to improve resource utilization, it is also possible to start from human/users, for example.

+  * Resource pricing and chargeback.
+It forces users to consider how much they should rent.
+Money incentive improves resource efficiency.
+See [Twitter's](http://sched.co/7ERX).

 ### The Factors of Scheduling